ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 * Description: Core REST API of MediaWiki would use Deprecation header field for endpoints that have been deprecated because a new endpoint provides the same or better functionality.
 * Reference: https://phabricator.wikimedia.org/T232485

+In addition to the above list, the Deprecation link relation is returned in the Registration Data Access Protocol (RDAP) notices to indicate deprecation of jCard in favor of JSContact.
+RDAP is specified in the Internet Draft for Using JSContact in Registration Data Access Protocol (RDAP) JSON Responses https://datatracker.ietf.org/doc/draft-ietf-regext-rdap-jscontact/.

 ## Implementing the Concept